The Microsoft 365 Defender suite of technologies offer powerful solutions to protect, detect and respond to threats to your organisation.

 The technology is built into Windows 10 and requires only policy to be deployed to activate it – on Windows 7 and above (including Server), it requires agent software to be deployed.

-Microsoft has made it clear that their key focus is on enabling Windows Defender for Endpoints in Windows 10 and have provided the capability on down-level operating systems to ensure that you have complete coverage during your migration to Windows 10.
+Microsoft has made it clear that their key focus is on enabling Windows Defender for Endpoint in Windows 10 and have provided the capability on down-level operating systems to ensure that you have complete coverage during your migration to Windows 10.

-Microsoft Defender for Endpoints provides detailed monitoring of your endpoints and aims to detect known or suspected malicious activities.
+Microsoft Defender for Endpoint provides detailed monitoring of your endpoints and aims to detect known or suspected malicious activities.
 This capability is based on intelligence provided through the Microsoft Security Graph, which is continuously updated with new intelligence and machine learning knowledge.

-Couple Microsoft Defender for Endpoints with the security components of Windows 10, such as Exploit Guard and Windows Defender, and you have comprehensive threat protection to protect your endpoints.
+Couple Microsoft Defender for Endpoint with the security components of Windows 10, such as Exploit Guard and Windows Defender, and you have comprehensive threat protection to protect your endpoints.
 Malicious processes and actors will typically gain access to your environment by exploiting your endpoints.

-Microsoft Defender for Endpoints also provides automated investigation activities that reach out to various endpoints to gain further insight into the suspicious activity.
+Microsoft Defender for Endpoint also provides automated investigation activities that reach out to various endpoints to gain further insight into the suspicious activity.
 This greatly reduces the time taken to investigate and enables you to get to the root cause quickly and more efficiently.

-Microsoft Defender for Endpoints is managed and monitored through a cloud-based portal that provides additional visibility such as risk posture, recommended configuration changes and the ability to create security tasks that your IT admins can then action.
+Microsoft Defender for Endpoint is managed and monitored through a cloud-based portal that provides additional visibility such as risk posture, recommended configuration changes and the ability to create security tasks that your IT admins can then action.

 You’ll also benefit from regularly added new features and improvements, such as the addition of web content filtering.
-Whilst this originally required an additional partner license, Microsoft has now included it within Defender for Endpoints as standard.
+Whilst this originally required an additional partner license, Microsoft has now included it within Defender for Endpoint as standard.